tendermint/tendermint/docs/specification/new-spec/p2p/pex.md

 when we hear about them from other peers.

-The address book is arranged in sets of buckets, and distinguishes between vetted and unvetted peers.
+The address book is arranged in sets of buckets, and distinguishes between vetted (old) and unvetted (new) peers.
 It keeps different sets of buckets for vetted and unvetted peers.
 Buckets provide randomization over peer selection.

 A vetted peer can only be in one bucket.
 An unvetted peer can be in multiple buckets.